 It’s important that you don’t bore the audience with over fifty slides, so be discerning with what you should and shouldn’t include in your deck.
 To make sure your deck doesn’t bloat to an unbelievable number of slides, minimize text and make use of images instead.

 4. What type of visuals should I include?

-Try to avoid using the default PowerPoint themes.
-As much as you can, make your design unique and interesting.
-Customizing your own template is more effective.
+Avoid using the default PowerPoint themes and make your design unique and interesting.
 Come up with your own color schemes and make use of high-quality pictures and illustrations.

 5. Are charts and graphs necessary for my presentation?

 Depending on the type of data you have, charts and graphs are crucial to your presentation.
 It’s always important to keep your PowerPoint deck simple and discernible.